devigned/azure-content/articles/virtual-machines-docker-with-xplat-cli.md

 > [AZURE.NOTE] The Azure CLI is currently the only way to create a Docker-controlled VM on Azure to host Docker containers.

 ### Install the Azure Command-Line Interface (Azure CLI)
-To install and configure the Azure CLI, see [How to install the Azure Command-Line Interface](xplat-cli.md#install).
+To install and configure the Azure CLI, see [How to install the Azure CLI](xplat-cli.md#install).
 To confirm the installation, type `azure` at the command prompt and after a short moment you should see the Azure CLI ASCII art, which lists the basic commands available to you.
 If the installation worked correctly, you should be able to type `azure help vm` and see that one of the listed commands is "docker".

 > [AZURE.NOTE] If you are using an Ubuntu 14.04 LTS installation, that image has a slightly different node installation that may require some extra work.
 One suggestion that seems to work well is located [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server) in the **How To Install Using a PPA** section, which describes how to install the most recent version of nodejs directly and seems to work well on an Ubuntu 14.04 LTS distribution.